Yucen-Liu/CSC207project/Readme.md

 - After searching for a city, save it to your personalized list for quick access.
 - Manage your saved cities by sorting or removing them.

+### Step 3: Obtain Detailed Weather Information
+- Select a city from your saved list to obtain detailed weather information for it.

-### Step 3: Explore Nearby Cities
+### Step 4: Explore Nearby Cities
 - After retrieving weather data for a city, explore nearby cities based on specified criteria.

-### Step 4: View Weather History (IN FUTURE UPDATES?)
+### Step 5: View Weather Forecast
-- Retrieve historical weather data for the past five days for any saved city.
+- Access the nine-hour weather forecast information for any city in your saved list.

 ---